hypnoglow/helm-s3/README.md

 ### S3 bucket location

+You may specify a region for the bucket within the URL like so `s3://region@bucket-name/charts`.

-The plugin will look for the bucket in the region inferred by the environment.
+Alternatively the plugin will look for the bucket in the region inferred by the environment.
 If the bucket is in another region, the commands will fail.

-This can be controlled by exporting one of `HELM_S3_REGION`, `AWS_REGION` or `AWS_DEFAULT_REGION`, in order of precedence.
+This can be controlled by exporting one of `HELM_S3_REGION`, `AWS_REGION` or `AWS_DEFAULT_REGION`, in order of precedence (with URL being highest precedence).

 ## Additional Documentation